 A program would no longer be constrained by the amount of physical memory that is available.

 Each user program could take less physical memory, more programs could be run the same time, with a corresponding increase in CPU utilization and throughput.

 Auxiliary memory is much larger in size than main memory but is slower.
 It normally stores system programs, instruction and data files.
 It is also known as secondary memory.
 It can also be used as an overflow/virtual memory in case the main memory capacity has been exceeded.
-Secondary memories can not be accessed directly by a processor.
-First the data / information of auxillary memory is transferred to the main memory and then that information can be accessed by the CPU.
-Characteristics of Auxiliary Memory are following
+Secondary memories cannot be accessed directly by a processor.
+First the data/information of auxiliary memory is transferred to the main memory and then that information can be accessed by the CPU.
+Characteristics of Auxiliary Memory are following −